hemantksingh/messup-learn/Security/TLS Certificates.md

 A [certificate signing request (CSR)](https://www.globalsign.com/en/blog/what-is-a-certificate-signing-request-csr) is a message sent from an applicant to a Certificate Authority to apply for a digital identity certificate.
 A CSR is created and sent to the CA to be signed and generate a certificate for your domain.
 It usually contains the public key that will be included in your certificate, identifying information such as a common name (CN), organization (O), country (C), key type and key length.
 The CA will use the data from the CSR to create your certificate.
 The CSR may be accompanied by other credentials or proofs of identity required by the certificate authority, and the certificate authority may contact the applicant for further information.
 The certificate, in addition to containing the public key, contains additional information such as issuer, what the certificate is supposed to be used for and other types of metadata.

-A trusted CA will own their CA key and certificate but you can [create your own CA key and certificate with OpenSSL](https://docs.docker.com/engine/security/protect-access/#create-a-ca-server-and-client-keys-with-openssl)
+A trusted CA will own their CA key and certificate but you can [create your own CA key and certificate with OpenSSL](https://docs.docker.com/engine/security/protect-access/#create-a-ca-server-and-client-keys-with-openssl) as shown below

 ```sh
 # Generate the CA key and certificate